flenniken/statictea/docs/runFunction.md

 ```

-# funCmp
+# funCmp_iii

-Compare two values.
+Compare two ints.
 Returns -1 for less, 0 for equal and 1 for
  greater than.
-The values are either int, float or string (both
-the same type) The default compares strings case sensitive, use 1
-for case insensitive.

 ~~~
 cmp(a: int, b: int) int
-cmp(a: float, b: float) int
-cmp(a: string, b: string, optional insensitive: int) int
 ~~~~

-Compare numbers:

-* p1: number
-* p2: number
-* return: -1, 0, 1

-Compare strings:

-* p1: string
-* p2: string
-* p3: optional: 1 for case insensitive
-* return: -1, 0, 1

 Examples: